 Sarcasm is my love language.
 Bacon is my love language.
-Downton Abbey is my love language.
+The Office is my love language.
 Travel is my love language.
 Starbucks is my love language.
 Any others you want to add to the list?

 Ever since Gary Chapman penned the book The 5 Love Languages in the 90’s it seems like it’s become an imperative to figure out what your “love language” is—both your real one and your humorous ones.

 While everyone might not have actually read the book, the 5 Love Languages are easy to figure out from late night conversations with friends who have read the book because—and no disrespect to Mr. Chapman intended—it’s not exactly rocket science.
 However, the book itself has been a useful tool to help us understand how we both give and receive love.
 The terms, “quality time,” “words of affirmation,” “physical touch,” “acts of service,” or “gifts” make regular appearances in DTRs and even arguments.

 Note: If you’ve never heard of The 5 Love Languages, and it seems like we’re speaking Greek or something, check out this useful online tool on the book’s site.
 You can answer questions and discover your love language(s).
 The tool is also helpful for those of us who think we know what our love languages are but have never read the book.
 There is also another online assessment on the site that might be worth your time, too.
 It measures your Apology Language.
 (Ouch.)